 Replace contour by single point of same size can be used when the type of the selected target object is scattered points and the current object is not scattered points.
 Moving a contour will convert the current contour into a single point centered on the contour and with a size that corresponds to the area of the contour.
 The new point will be added to the end of the last contour in the target object.
 The current contour will be deleted.

 Replace spherical point with circular contours can be used when the type of the current object is scattered points and the selected target object is not scattered points.
 Moving will convert a point to a set of circular contours, one on each of the sections where the sphere of the point appears.
+When the option Show spheres only on-section only is checked in the Object Edit dialog, only a single circular contour will be created.
 Just the current point is converted, unless Convert all spherical points in contour is selected, in which case every point in the contour is converted.
 The radius of the new contours, and the range in Z over which they appear, will thus depend on the model's Z-scale, just as the appearance of a spherical point does.
 For each point converted, the contours will be given a unique surface number in the target object so that they can be manipulated together or deleted easily.
 Whatever points are converted are deleted; when the whole contour is being converted, it will also be deleted unless there are some points with radii under 1.5 that could not be converted.

 When the current object consists of scattered points, the Preserve sizes of points with default size button can be used to specify whether the sizes of the points will be completely preserved when they are transferred to the new object.
 If the button is selected, points that do not have their own individual sizes will be assigned the default size of the current object before being moved to the new object.
 If the button is not depressed, such points will not be assigned individual sizes, and they will acquire the default size of the object they are moved to.
 In either case, points that do have individual sizes will retain these sizes after the transfer.